Kair2/git-learn/readme.txt

-this is the first git code
+this is the second git code
 this is a test